ewoudenberg/digmypics-downloader/README.md

 # digmypics-downloader
-Python-based command line tool for downloading finished images from the DigMyPics image digitization service
+Python3-based command line tool for downloading finished images from the DigMyPics image digitization service

 Once your order is paid for, you can use this program (along with your DigMyPics order number and your zip code) to download your images from DigMyPics.